spine-tools/Spine-Toolbox/docs/source/settings.rst

 - **Select Julia kernel... drop-down menu** Select the kernel you want to launch in Jupyter Console.

+.. note:: The Julia settings above are **the default settings for new Julia Tool Specs**.
+You can select a specific Julia executable & project or Julia kernel for each Tool Spec separately using the **Tool Specification Editor**.

 - **Make Julia Kernel** Clicking this button makes a new kernel based on the selected *Julia executable*, and *Julia project*.
 The progress of the operation is shown in another dialog.
 Installing a Julia kernel requires the **IJulia** package which will be installed to the selected *Julia project*.
 After **IJulia** has been installed, the kernel is